-Flaxseed oil has an efficient nutritional composition, making it capable of moisturizing and nourishing the hair fiber.
+Flaxseed oil has an efficient nutritional composition, making it capable of moisturizing and nourishing hair fiber.

 It contains about 75% polyunsaturated fats and is considered the essential oil with most Omega 3.
-It also has Omega 6, ceramides and vitamin E, which give it anti-inflammatory, humectant, anti-oxidant, strengthening and moisturizing properties, among others.
+It also has Omega 6, ceramides, and vitamin E, which give it anti-inflammatory, humectant, anti-oxidant, strengthening, and moisturizing properties.

 See below the main roles played by those nutrients on our hair:

 - Omega 3 e 6: These oils replenish the hair’s natural fats, making it shiny and soft.
 They also boost hair growth, making it grow twice as fast.

 - Vitamin E: It boosts hair nutrition and hair growth.
 It also prevents hair loss.

 - Ceramides: This lipid can be found in most hair products.
 It forms a protective layer on the hair and binds the cuticles together, preventing split ends.

 You’re probably excited by reading all of that about flaxseed oil, aren’t you?
 Then we’ll list a few main benefits of flaxseed oil: